leahmfulmer/launch-school/py109/my_study_guide.md

 ```

 #### `str.split('character')`
-Returns a list of the words in `str`, using spaces (default) as an indicator of a new word, or a given character.
+Returns a list of the words in `str`, using spaces as an indicator of a new word, or a given character.
 ```Python
 my_string = 'I love you'
 print(my_string.split())            # ['I', 'love', 'you']